frappe/erpnext/docs/docs.user.setup.taxes.md

 - Amount: Tax amount.
 - Total: Cumulative total to this point.
 - Enter Row: If based on "Previous Row Total" you can select the row number which will be taken as a base for this calculation (default is the previous row).
 - Is this Tax included in Basic Rate?: If you check this, it means that this tax will not be shown below the item table, but will be included in the rate in your main item table.
-This is useful where you want to give a flat price (inclusive of all taxes) to your customers.
+This is useful when you want to give a flat price (inclusive of all taxes) to your customers.

 Once you setup your template, you can select this in your sales transactions.